mattermost/docs/source/onboard/ad-ldap.rst

 This means the query sent back to the AD/LDAP server returned no results.
 We recommend that you:

-1. Check that the user credentials were entered properly - you should log in with the field set as the `*ID Attribute* </configure/configuration-settings.html#id-attribute>`__.
+1. Check that the user credentials were entered properly - you should log in with the field set as the :ref:`*ID Attribute* <configure/authentication-configuration-settings:id attribute>`.
 2. Check that the user account exists in the AD/LDAP server.
 3. Check the AD/LDAP configuration settings are correct.